jake-knerr/js-style-guide/README.md

 #### Helpers are modules that export functionality that is intended to be used in another module.

-Helpers are a way to pull out code from a module to make it smaller more readable.
+Helpers are a way to pull out code from a module to make it smaller and more readable.
 They are created with a clear idea of where they will be used

 Keep helper modules close to the modules that they are used within.
 Typically, they are stored inside a sub-folder of the folder containing the consumer module.